6,000Units Under Management

 Of course, once you’ve invested in a property, you need to be proactive about maintaining it and handling minor repairs in a timely manner.
 Otherwise, you could find yourself facing bigger and much more costly problems.
 This is not something you ever want to deal with, much less when you’re trying to save money to retire!

-As a Baltimore County landlord, you probably already know that you should require all tenants to fill out an application and screen them thoroughly before allowing them to move in to your property.
+As a landlord or property manager, you probably already know that you should require all tenants to fill out an application and screen them thoroughly before allowing them to move into your property.
 But maybe you’ve let tenants slide on certain aspects of the screening process out of fear that no one else will be interested in renting your property.

 Don’t wait until retirement is right around the corner to start saving – it’s best to start setting money aside in your 20s if you can.
 If you’re past that age already, start saving today!

 As a self-employed landlord, you can’t take advantage of the 401(k) options many companies offer their employees, but the good news is that you may have another option called a Self-Employed 401(k).
-This plan is available to small business owners who don’t have any employees (other than a spouse), and it is an attractive choice for many landlords because it’s easy to set up and allows for large contributions.
+This plan is available to small business owners with no employees (other than a spouse), and it is an attractive choice for many landlords because it’s easy to set up and allows for large contributions.

-Still, you may be wondering how you can afford to consistently set a significant amount of money aside into your Self-Employed 401(k).
+Still, you may wonder how you can afford to consistently set aside a significant amount of money in your Self-Employed 401(k).
 Here are a few tips that may help you live more frugally:

-• Make sure you’re writing off everything you can as a Baltimore County landlord – You should be taking advantage of tax write-offs including business-related travel costs, certain repair costs, home office expenses, and more.
+• Write off everything you can.
+Take advantage of tax write-offs, including business-related travel costs, certain repair costs, home office expenses, and more.

 • Automate your savings.
 By automating regular contributions to your retirement savings, you can remove the temptation to spend that money elsewhere.

-While these changes might seem small, the savings can really add up over time (and you’ll probably be spending lots of time saving for retirement!).
+While these changes might seem small, the savings can really add up over time–and you’ll probably be spending lots of your time saving for retirement!

-That being said, remember that it’s perfectly fine to treat yourself to something pricy every once in a while – just make sure you spend most of your time striving to save money however you can.
+That being said, remember that it’s perfectly fine to treat yourself to something pricy occasionally.
+However, make sure you spend most of your time striving to save money wherever you can.

-And remember – if managing your rental properties has you feeling stressed and overwhelmed, our Baltimore County property management team can help with rent collection, rental registration, inspections, tenant screening, and more.
+And rememberif managing your rental properties makes you feel stressed and overwhelmed, look no further than Bay Property Management Group.
+Our comprehensive property management team can help with rent collection, rental registration, inspections, tenant screening, and more.
 Contact us today, and let’s talk about your property management needs.